Almeda Mall

 Almeda Mall is a shopping mall located in the Southeast Houston neighborhood of Genoa on Interstate 45.
 The mall opened in 1968.
-The anchor stores are Macy's, dd's DISCOUNTS, and Burlington.
-There is 1 vacant anchor store that was once Palais Royal.
+There are two vacant anchor stores formerly occupied by Burlington and Macy's.
+Junior anchors are dd's DISCOUNTS, and 3.6.5.
 The mall has 782353 sqft in leasable space.

 History

-Almeda Mall was constructed in 1968, but the Foley's (now Macy's) had arrived two years earlier in the spring of 1966 and JCPenney was the other original anchor.
-Almeda was the premiere mall for the area southeast of Houston until 1978 when Baybrook Mall opened a few exits south, much closer to the affluent Clear Lake/NASA area.
-Baybrook quickly replaced Almeda as the area's highly successful mall.
-The mall also received a much bigger decline in the 2000's as Pearland began to receive openings of major retailers in along 288 and the opening of the Pearland Town Center in 2008.
+The Foley's anchor store opened first, as a standalone store, on October 3, 1966.
+Almeda Mall opened two years later, on October 10, 1968, with JCPenney as a second anchor store.
+Almeda was the premiere mall for the area southeast of Houston until 1978 when Baybrook Mall opened a few exits south, much closer to the affluent Clear Lake/NASA area, quickly supplanting Almeda.
+The mall decline further in the early 2000's, as major retailers began to open in nearby Pearland, including Pearland Town Center in 2008.
 Around 2017, the mall underwent a million dollar renovation project, replacing the old brown brick flooring and walls.